Cinema City, Norwich

 For parking information please visit the Norwich Council Car Parks webpage.

-The cinema will open at least 15 minutes before the start of the first film each day.
 Our telephone lines are open from 9.00am to 8.30pm, seven days a week.
 Please call 0871 902 5724 (calls cost 13p per minute plus your telephone company's access charge).
 You can book tickets online by clicking on the time of a film.

 Admission is subject to our Terms of Admission.